akassa01/chore-app/README.md

 # Chore Tracker App

 A Next.js application for managing weekly rotating chores among roommates.
 Built with TypeScript, TailwindCSS, shadcn/ui, and Supabase.
+The app is currently deployed via Vercel at monastery-chores.vercel.app.

 ## Features